VSchool/dom-debug/README.md

 Please clone it down and fix it.

-Sources tab and the console are you friend.
+Sources tab and the console are your friend.